-Tuition and student fees and sales of goods and services are reported as revenue in the period to which they apply and when the liability to refund has expired.
+Tuition and other fees and sales of goods and services are reported as revenue in the period to which they apply and when the liability to refund has expired.

-Unrestricted donations and grants are recorded as revenue when receivable if the amounts can be estimated and collection is reasonably assured.
+Unrestricted donations and grants and other income are recorded as revenue when receivable if the amounts can be estimated and collection is reasonably assured.
 Pledges from donors are recorded as revenue when payment is received or the transfer of property is completed.